mariorod98/ObsidianVault/🌱 Seedbox/Interview questions.md

 ### What are the benefits of templatization?

+### What is a magic number?
+A magic number is a literal number inserted in an operation in the code.
+It is a number that, when you read the code, you don't know what that number represents.

+To avoid magic numbers, you can declare const variables to give does values a readable representation.
+Moreover, since C++11

 ## Unreal
 ### What is the EQS and what is it used for?